 The Company will also assume responsibility for managing all of 2333382's ongoing operations upon posting of a Letter of Credit in the amount of \$23.7 million with the Ontario government to meet current closure plan financial assurance requirements at the Cargill site.
 Discussions are in progress with a number of lenders and surety providers toward securing the required LoC.
-As of November 26, 2021, the required LoC has not yet been secured and the Company has delayed the further purchase payments above until 2333382 has secured the LoC and completed the asset transfer with the current owner of the mining leases.
+As of November 28, 2022, the required LoC has not yet been secured and the Company has delayed the further purchase payments above until 2333382 has secured the LoC and completed the asset transfer with the current owner of the mining leases.
 Finalization of the acquisition payment schedule is presently being renegotiated.

-During the Year, the Company staked certain mineral claims in close proximity to the Cargill Carbonatite Complex.
+During the year ended August 31, 2021, the Company staked certain mineral claims in close proximity to the Cargill Carbonatite Complex.